brunohprada/mdl-for-draw.io/README.md

 ## About this project

-This project aims to provide elements based on the CDM Model to be used in the draw.io diagramming software.
+This project aims to provide elements based on the MDL Model to be used in the draw.io diagramming software.

 ## How to use the elements